Nasita-Haque/graphqlPractice/README.md

 # Picture Galore

 ![](https://i.imgur.com/IwKa2Bw.png)
-**Picture Galore** is a small app that shows photos from Tumblr using the Tumblr Tag API.
-You click on images to check out the photo blogs as well.
+**Picture Galore** is a small app that displays images from Tumblr using the Tumblr Tag API.
+You can also click on images to check out the Tumblr blogs as well.

 # Getting Started